jecombe/NFTGuessr/README.md

 4. Check if latitude (`lat`) and longitude (`lng`) send by `msg.sender` is `onPoint` (check part Functions internals 8.4).
 5. Check if `msg.sender` is the `ownerOf(_tokenId)`.

 6. Before the function check if location is valid to check (if other user have nft).
 7. The creator of nft cannot win.
 8. To prevent, stake nft id cannot win (but check before (3)).
-9. Check if `previousOwner` is owner, because the smart contract can hold an NFT owned by a user, as is the case with Staking or back in game of the NFT.
+9. Check if `ownerNft` is owner, because the smart contract can hold an NFT owned by a user, as is the case with Staking or back in game of the NFT.
+10. Check if `msg.sender` is the creator of nft.
-10. Check fees (fees base + fees creator or back in game).
+11. Check fees (fees base + fees creator or back in game).
-11. Transfer fund to smart contract and user correspondly fees.
+12. Transfer fund to smart contract and user owner correspondly fees.
-12. Delete all mapping (fees, valid location true to false)
+13. Delete all mapping (fees, valid location true to false)
-13. Transfer `previousOwner` to `msg.sender`
+14. Transfer `ownerNft` to `msg.sender`
-14. Transfer NFT to winner.
+15. Transfer NFT to winner.
-15. Emit event.
+16. Emit event.

 ```solidity
 function checkGps(